Do you want to find high probability trading setups?

 - You need wider stop loss if the structure of the market is large (this results in smaller position size to keep your risk constant)

-If you want to learn more, go read 13 ways to set your stop loss to reduce risk and maximize profits.
+If you want to learn more, go read 13 ways to set your stop loss to reduce risk and maximise profits.

 Now, let’s move on…